nndjoli/BIS_CBPR/README.md

 - Retrieves policy rates from central banks using the BIS API.
 - If no country/ is specified, outputs data as a dictionary by country.
 - Else, returns the current rate as a float.

+ - Guide is available <a href="https://github.com/ndjoli-nathan/BIS_CBPR/blob/main/Guide.ipynb">here.</a>

 ---